Tablerase/42_Matcha/README.md

 A dating website that allows users to register, log in, complete their profile, search and view the profiles of other users, and show interest in them with a “like”, chat with those that “liked” back.

+- Informations regarding security:
+  - This educational project does not include secure email handling (for password resets, etc.).
+It is intended for learning purposes only.
+  - For development and educational purposes, tokens are sometimes displayed in the console to facilitate debugging and explanation of the code.
+In a production environment, this should be avoided to prevent security risks.
+  - For development and testing, a Gmail account is used to send verification and password reset emails.
+In a production environment, a more robust email service should be used.
+  - Passwords are hashed using bcrypt before being stored in the database.
+  - Cookies are set with the HttpOnly and Secure flags to enhance security and prevent XSS attacks.
+  - JWT tokens are used for authentication and authorization.
+  - Input validation and sanitization are implemented to prevent common security vulnerabilities such as SQL injection and XSS attacks.

+## Architecture

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.4.0/css/all.min.css">

 ```mermaid